Bruises From Nursing Home Abuse?

 Nursing home residents are frequent targets of physical abuse because they are physically weaker than their abuser and because their memory cannot always be trusted.
 Simply put, some abusers abuse residents because their dementia won’t let them remember being hurt.
 Equally disheartened, some of those abused in nursing homes willfully remain quiet.

 The reasons for this are diverse.
 Some nursing home residents fear retribution from abusive staff if they “tattle.”
 Sometimes victims of abuse would rather pretend the attack didn’t happen because they feel they somehow deserved being treated that way.
 Others feel that nothing can be done.
 This elder abuse must stop.

 Nursing Home Resident Abuse

 Nursing home residents are victims of physical violence and sexual abuse far more frequently than the nursing home lobby acknowledges.
-Insufficient background checks on employees and corporate environments promoting money-making and cost-cutting over patient care contribute to these acts of perverse violence.
+Insufficient background checks on employees and corporate “profit over patient” mindset contribute to these acts of perverse violence.